List of The Dumping Ground characters: Charlie Morris

 Charlotte "Charlie" Morris (also Lottie Morris), played by Emily Burnett, made her first appearance on 10 November 2017 in series 5 of The Dumping Ground during the episode "Mission Totally Possible".

 Charlie arrives at the 'Dumping Ground' and gains permission to set up a den in the garden to watch wildlife, which Taz (Jasmine Uson) joins in with.
 Charlie and Jody (Kia Pegg) grow annoyed with Floss (Sarah Rayson) when she takes their spot cream and deodorant, but May-Li (Stacy Liu) reminds them that Floss is going through puberty, so Charlie and Jody make her a teenage survival kit.
 Charlie acts as judge in a kangaroo court when Jody and Joseph (Yousef Naseer) are suspected of stealing money.
 The young people are devastated when the 'Dumping Ground' is to be knocked down and Charlie works out what will happen to them, but the young people manage to prevent the 'Dumping Ground' being sold and celebrate Christmas.

-In Series 6 Episode 3 “Give and Take”, Charlie decides to sell some of her things and Sasha (Annabelle Davis) suggests they make T-shirts to sell, but becomes annoyed with Jody and Finn (Ruben Reuter) helping her.
+In Series 6 Episode 3 "Give and Take", Charlie decides to sell some of her things and Sasha (Annabelle Davis) suggests they make T-shirts to sell, but becomes annoyed with Jody and Finn (Ruben Reuter) helping her.
 Charlie tells Sasha that she needs money to pay for yoga for her grandfather that helped him when he fell, but he is no longer getting classes as his home has stopped paying.
 Sasha offers to help her write a letter to the council to continue the funding.

-In Series 6 Episode 16 “Home”, Charlie's grandad (Henry Lawrence) visits Ashdene Ridge.
+In Series 6 Episode 16 "Home", Charlie's grandad (Henry Lawrence) visits Ashdene Ridge.
 Henry breaks the news to Charlie that his Doctors have told him he's not got long left to live.
 Charlie refuses to believe this at first, then decides she wants to move out of the DG and take care of her Grandad.
 But Henry lets her know he's ok when he is, and wants her to stay she is.

-In Series 6 Episode 23 “To Have and Not to Hold”, Charlie's grandad passes away.
+In Series 6 Episode 23 "To Have and Not to Hold", Charlie's grandad passes away.

-In Series 7 Episode 10 “A Mother’s Love”, Charlie goes with Mike to visit her mother, Melanie, in prison.
+In Series 7 Episode 10 "A Mother's Love", Charlie goes with Mike to visit her mother, Melanie, in prison.
 She's later released from prison and moves into a hostel nearby.
-Around the same time, Charlie finds out Henry left his old house to her in his will.
+Around the same time, Charlie discovers Henry left his old house to her in his will.